wickit7/arcgisdbmodel/tutorial/tutorial_4/INSTRUCTIONS_TUTORIAL_4.md

 ## Create Data Model
 The datamodel is created with the JSON file [tutorial_4_create.json](tutorial_4_create.json).
-### General Settings
+### General Settings, Domains, Datasets
-In the general settings, the path to the log file, the path to the database and other properties are specified (see tutorial 1).
+The general settings, a domain and a dataset are specified in the first part of the JSON (see tutorial 1).

 ```json
 {